dolthub/doltgresql/CONTRIBUTING.md

 `tree.TableDef` is not a node that can be transformed into a [Vitess](https://github.com/dolthub/vitess) node.
 Instead, it's purpose is to modify other nodes, which in this case is `*vitess.DDL`.

+#### Rule 3: Functions modifying vitess AST nodes start with `translate`

+Functions that modify a vitess expression, e.g. to perform additional or common translation logic after other translation steps, should start with `translate`.

-If there are any functions that do not fall into these two categories, and that function belongs in the `ast` package, then create an issue/PR and we will discuss it there.
+If there are any functions that do not fall into the categories above, and that function belongs in the `ast` package, then create an issue/PR and we will discuss it there.
 If we add another function type, then this guide will also be updated.

-#### Rule 3: Each node gets its own file
+#### Rule 4: Each node gets its own file

 With very few exceptions, each node should have its own file.
 While this will create many files, it also allows a developer to quickly find the file containing the functionality that they're interested in.